zippy1978/WhazzerFinger/README.md

 WhazzerFinger allows screen captures and video recording of the iOS Simulator.

+Check out a video made with WhazzerFinger / iMovie here: http://youtu.be/Z3W-qU5EP4A.

 # Overlays

 The application adds an overlay on top of the actual simulator window to give it a more realistic look.